Delicious baked skin on chicken breast. Golden brown, buttery goodness. Crispy skin, super juicy meat – this is chicken breast perfection!

 - Transfer the skillet to the oven.
 Bake the chicken breasts for 10-12 minutes, until cooked through and an instant-read thermometer inserted into the thickest part reads 165 degrees F.

-- Remove the skillet from the oven and transfer the chicken to a cutting board.
+- Remove the skillet from the oven and transfer the baked chicken breasts to a cutting board.
 Loosely cover with foil.
 Allow the chicken to rest for 5 minutes.

 - Slice the baked chicken breasts, arrange on plates, spoon the pan juices on top and serve.